Alternative Christmas Dinner

 What Roasts Can You Have on Christmas Day?

-The key ingredients for your Christmas roast is, of course, the meat.
+The key ingredient for your Christmas roast is, of course, the meat.
 Go to a supplier you trust or a decent butcher and don’t be afraid to ask where it came from.
 Great taste and great animal welfare go hand in hand, so if you’re not convinced, vote with your feet.
 We always include sourcing information on our website, as we firmly believe that it should be publicly available.
 If a company won’t share where their ingredients are from, ask yourself why.
 There’s loads of different alternatives to turkey for Christmas, so don’t be afraid to explore other meats too!

 It’s the most important meal of the year, so be generous in your estimations when it comes to portion sizes, not forgetting that leftovers are all part of the joy of Christmas.